Census Data for Parkersburg ...

 Population Density ...

 Using the population (31,492 people) and land area (11.82 square miles [30.6 km²]) values from the 2010 Census, Parkersburg had a population density of 2,549 people per square mile [984 people/km²].

 In comparison, the 2000 Census shows Parkersburg had a population of 33,099 people and a land area of 11.82 square miles [30.6 km²].
 This gives a population density of 2,711 people per square mile [1,046 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Parkersburg.
-You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
-More information about the changes can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
+More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...

 At the time of the 2010 Census, Parkersburg had 15,562 Housing Units<3> and with its population of 31,492 people, this averages 2.02 people per Housing Unit.

 The 2010 Census shows Parkersburg had a land area of 11.82 square miles [30.6 km²].
 This translates to 1,259 Housing Units per square mile [486.4 housing units/km²].